 Over the last several years, when analyzing Downtown Austin, the recurring sentiment was “there is no space available.”
 Most buildings were fully leased and, for the ones that weren’t, large availabilities were few and far between.
 Tenants needing a significant amount of space could only find it by preleasing space in new developments.
 Due to the variety of changes we experienced in 2020, that is no longer the case.

 For tenants needing large, contiguous space downtown, this is great news.
-These spaces average a little over 20,000 sf per floor, and many are contiguous with other floors in the same building.
+These spaces average a little over 20,000 square feet per floor, and many are contiguous with other floors in the same building.
 If a tenant is looking to solidify its presence in Downtown Austin, now is the time to do it.

 However, this level of availability could be slightly concerning for landlords.
 Although some of these spaces are only available and not necessarily vacant (meaning a tenant is still currently occupying the space and paying rent), the CBD’s vacancy rate has increased to 18% in existing buildings compared to 5% prior to COVID-19.

 This can partially be attributed to the large blocks of space put on the market like Parsley Energy’s space at 300 Colorado and the space previously set aside for TRS at Indeed Tower that is now on the market as direct space.
-But, those spaces don’t account for all of the increased vacancy.
+But, those spaces don’t account for all of the increased vacancies.

 It will be interesting to see how Downtown Austin continues to perform through the remainder of the year and moving into 2022.
 Demand for downtown office space definitely seems to still be there, but how long will it take that demand to fill space?